cran-task-views/MixedModels/MixedModels.md

 source: https://github.com/bbolker/mixedmodels-misc/blob/master/taskview/MixedModels.md
 ---

-**Authors**: Ben Bolker, Michael Agronah, ??
+**Authors**: Ben Bolker, Michael Agronah, Julia Piaskowski

-*Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned to discrete groups, and where the parameters describing the differences are treated as *random variables*.
-They are also described as *multilevel*, or *hierarchical*,  models; *longitudinal* data are often analyzed in this framework.
+*Mixed models* are a broad class of statistical models used to analyze data where observations can be assigned to discrete groups, and where the parameters describing the differences are treated as *random* or *latent variables*.
+They are also described as *multilevel*, or *hierarchical* models; *longitudinal* data are often analyzed in this framework.
 Mixed models can be fitted in either frequentist or Bayesian frameworks.

-**Scope**: only including models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models, latent Markov models, etc.
+**Scope**: this view only includes models that incorporate *continuous* (usually although not always Gaussian) latent variables; this excludes packages that handle hidden Markov Models, finite (discrete) mixture models, and latent Markov models.
+It also excludes frameworks that handle data from a single time series, such as dynamical linear models and Kalman filtering.

 ## Basic model fitting

-This section is to describe linear mixed models (LMM) under the following assumpitions:
-    1. The responses are linear combinations of the predictor variables;
-    2. the error residuals are normally-distributed residuals;
-    3. the random effects are normally distributed.

 ### Linear mixed models

+Linear mixed models (LMM) assume that (1) the expected values of the responses are linear combinations of the fixed-effect predictor variables and a set of random-effects (latent) variables; (2) the latent variables are normally distributed; (3) conditional on the fixed-effect and latent variables, the response variable is normally distributed.

 #### Frequentist

 The most commonly used packages and/or functions for frequentist LMMs are:

-- `r pkg("nlme", priority = "core")`: `nlme::lme` conducts REML or ML estimation, can include multiple nested random effects, and construction residual correlation structures for heteroscedasticity.
+- `r pkg("nlme", priority = "core")`: `nlme::lme` fits models by restricted maximum likelihood (REML) or maximum likelihood (ML); it allows multiple nested random effects as well as correlation and heteroscedasticity in the residual variance.
+Inference by Wald intervals, including p-values based on an 'inner-outer' rule for denominator degrees of freedom.
-- `r pkg("lme4", priority = "core")`: `lmer4::lmer`) conducts REML or ML estimation, can included multiple nested and random effects, can profile confidence intervals, and conduct parametric bootstrapping.
+- `r pkg("lme4", priority = "core")`: `lmer4::lmer`) REML and ML estimation; allows multiple nested and crossed random effects.
+Inference by profile confidence intervals; p-values are available via the `r pkg("lmerTest", priority = "core")` package, or by parametric bootstrapping (`bootMer()` function or the `r pkg("pbkrtest", priority = "core")` package.

 #### Bayesian

-Most Bayesian R packages use Markov chain Monte Carlo (MCMC) estimation: `r pkg("MCMCglmm", priority = "core")`, `r pkg("rstanarm")` and `r pkg("brms", priority = "core")`; the latter two packages uses the [Stan](mc-stan.org) infrastructure. `r pkg("blme")`, built on `r pkg("lme4")`, uses maximum a posteriori (MAP) estimation.
+Most Bayesian R packages use Markov chain Monte Carlo (MCMC) estimation: `r pkg("MCMCglmm", priority = "core")`, `r pkg("rstanarm")` and `r pkg("brms", priority = "core")`; the latter two packages use [Stan](mc-stan.org) for estimation. `r pkg("blme")`, built on `r pkg("lme4")`, uses maximum a posteriori (MAP) estimation.

 ### Generalized linear mixed models

-Generalized linear mixed models (GLMMs) can be described as hierarchical extensions of generalized linear models (GLMs), or a extensions of LMMs to different response distributions, typically in the exponential family.
-The random-effect distributions are typically assumed to be Gaussian on the scale of the linear predictor.
+Generalized linear mixed models (GLMMs) are hierarchical extensions of generalized linear models (GLMs), or a extensions of LMMs to different response distributions.
+The assumptions are as for LMMs, but the response variable can have a broader range of conditional distributions, typically in the exponential family.

 #### Frequentist

 - `r pkg("MASS")`: `MASS::glmmPQL` fits via penalized quasi-likelihood.
+Built on `nlme::lme()`.
-- `r pkg("lme4")`: `lme4::glmer` does a Laplace approximation and adaptive Gauss-Hermite quadrature, and `r pkg("glmmTMB")` also does a Laplace approximation).
+- `r pkg("lme4")`: `lme4::glmer` fits via Laplace approximation (multiple nested and crossed REs) and adaptive Gauss-Hermite quadrature (for a single grouping variable only).
+- `r pkg("glmmTMB")`: fits via Laplace approximation.
+Allows zero-inflation and hurdle models and a wide range of conditional distributions, beyond the exponential family (e.g. Beta, COM-Poisson, Tweedie).
+- `r pkg("GLMMadaptive")` fits via adaptive Gauss-Hermite quadrature, for a single grouping variable.
+Zero-inflation and hurdle models; Beta, negative binomial, Student-t distributions; censored normal responses.
-- `r pkg("GLMMadaptive")` and `r pkg("hglm")` handle hierarchical GLMs.
+- `r pkg("hglm")` hierarchical GLMs via H-likelihood
 - `r pkg("lmeNB")` implements a negative binomial distribution

 #### Bayesian

 - `r pkg("MCMCglmm")` fits GLMMs using MCMC techniques.
-- `r pkg("rstanarm")` fits GLMMs using Markov Chain Monte Carlo, variational approximations to the posterior distribution, or optimization.
+- `r pkg("rstanarm")` fits GLMMs using MCMC, variational approximations to the posterior distribution, or optimization.
 - `r pkg("brms")` supports a wide range of distributions and link functions for fitting GLMMs.
 - `r pkg("glmm")` fits GLMMs using Monte Carlo Likelihood Approximation.
 - *binary data* Two packages can handle binary data. `r pkg("glmmEP")`, which handles probit models and `r pkg("GLMMRR")` which can use one of four different cumulative distribution functions.